Ph.D. Program

 • Participation in our introductory methods seminar (HSSC 505) (Fall, year I)

 • A minimum of 18 graduate credits, of which 14 must be in HSSC.
 This basically means that in your first three years you will be enrolled in at least 18 courses.
-If you’d like to do more, that’s fine.
-Especially in your third year, some of those courses may be “999” independent studies for reading courses that essentially prepare you for your orals examination.
+If you'd like to do more, that's fine.
+Especially in your third year, some of those courses may be "999" independent studies for reaching courses that essentially prepare you for your orals examination.

 • Successful passing of the formal Second Year Evaluation (as required by the University) usually in the first week of May at the end of your second year.
-This includes one “second year paper”— one of the papers from a seminar that you wish to prepare for eventual publication.
+This includes one "second year paper" - one of the papers from a seminar that you wish to prepare for eventual publication.

 • Regular participation in departmental life, including participation in the weekly workshop and active involvement in special meetings, seminars, and other events.
 Being involved in these activities is a crucial part of your education; Demonstration of proficiency in two languages, one of which may be statistics (this requirement must be met before the Orals Examination may be scheduled).